-Many visitors and locals alike buy these traditional gifts as memorable souvenirs from Poland.
+Many visitors buy these traditional gifts as memorable souvenirs to remind them of their trips to Poland.
 The Polish ceramics often don’t see any dining table.
-Instead, they takes their place of honor on the shelves with souvenirs from around the world.
+Instead, they take their places of honor on long shelves loaded with souvenirs from around the world.

-Jam and confiture go hand in hand with the ceramics as one of the best ideas for traditional gifts from Poland.
-Made from different types of berries and quite often without adding sugar, jam brings taste of Poland to any part of the world.
-Moreover, served in a colorful ceramic saucer, it further reminds of Poland even months later.
+Jam or preservative go hand in hand with the ceramics as one of the best ideas for the traditional gifts from Poland.
+Made from different types of berries and quite often without adding sugar, this gift brings taste of Poland to any part of the world.
+Moreover, served in a colorful ceramic saucer, it still reminds of the flavors of Poland even months later.

 Some traditional gifts from Poland have twins in different countries.
-So, Polish nesting dolls don’t differ a lot from Russian matryoshka dolls.
-Nevertheless, it doesn’t stop these wooden beauties in colorful national clothes hit the ground as the most popular souvenirs from Poland.
+Polish nesting dolls don’t differ drastically from Russian matryoshka dolls.
+Nevertheless, it doesn’t stop these wooden beauties in colorful national clothes from becoming the most popular souvenirs to buy in Poland.

 After the nesting dolls, keepsake and memory boxes are second popular Polish traditional gifts made out of wood.
 The decorative boxes are both beautiful and functional.
 They say box making has a long history in Poland that takes its beginning in the Tatra Mountains.

-Any book enthusiast like me can’t find better traditional gifts from Poland than coffee table books showcasing their home country.
+Any book enthusiast can’t find a better traditional gift than coffee table books that showcase landscapes and cities, Polish traditions and cuisine.
 Apart from aesthetic part of these souvenirs, they do a great job of introducing Poland to their new owners and their friends.